pralayaPanta/AI-900/5-GenerativeAI.md

     - Code Generation

 ### Language Models
-- language modesl are a specialized tyep of machine learning model that you can use to perform natural language processing tasks
+- language models are a specialized tyep of machine learning model that you can use to perform natural language processing tasks
   - NPL task examples
       - summarizing text
       - comparing multiple text sources for semantic similarity
       - generating new natural language
   - Category
       - Large Language Models LLMs
       - Small Language Models SLMs